kiptubei/JS-Weather-App/README.md

 - Switch to the `features` branch.
 - Install all dependencies by running `npm install`.
 - Launch the project locally by running `npm run dev`.
+- Enter the name of the town whose weather you want and search
+- Click on Imperial or Metric to toggle between the units

 ### Usage